dstretch/wheel-cutter/README.md

 # Wheel cutter

-This repository is intended to compliment an article written for the Horological Journal (not yet published) and contains the Python source code for a Raspberry Pi to drive a stepper motor connected to a dividing head which in turn is used for wheel cutting.
+This repository is intended to compliment an article written for the Horological Journal (April 2019) and contains the Python source code for a Raspberry Pi to drive a stepper motor connected to a dividing head which in turn is used for wheel cutting.

 ## Shopping List